wentelteefje/gear-task/gear.md

 The consensus deadline ensures that a block is proposed within a specific timeframe to maintain the overall pace of block production and synchronization across the network.
 During the block production process, the `Proposer` monitors the time and ensures that the block is finalized and submitted before the deadline.
 Additionally, a soft deadline is used as a secondary timing mechanism to decide when to stop attempting to include more extrinsics in a block.
 The soft deadline is calculated as a percentage of the remaining time until the consensus deadline, providing some flexibility in extrinsics inclusion.
 This buffer period allows the `Proposer` to include a few more extrinsics, even if some have been skipped due to size constraints.
 In this way, the soft deadline ensures that blocks are efficiently filled while adhering to the overall time constraints imposed by the consensus protocol.

-In Substrate, the block size is measured in units of `weight`.
-Substrate defines one unit of weight as one picosecond ($10^{-12}$ seconds) of execution time on reference hardware.
+The block size in Substrate is measured in units of `weight`.
+One unit of weight is defined as one picosecond ($10^{-12}$ seconds) of execution time on reference hardware.
 The total block size limit is further structured by introducing a `DispatchClass` for extrinsics:
 ```rust
 pub enum DispatchClass {
     Normal,